 Once the assessment of the student assignment using the rubrics has been completed, click on the arrow next to the Rubric heading.

-Benefits and Draws of using a points-range based rubric
+Benefits and Draws of using a points-range Rubric

 Benefits